taviosammy/UFO/README.md

 ![image](https://user-images.githubusercontent.com/99847046/174430700-02cf7ccc-3f7f-42ea-b5f8-5e74df304650.png)

-There placeholder examples to give an idea of what the inpu tshould look like.
+There are placeholder examples to guide users on what the inputs should look like.
 You can enter more than one input to filter the table.

 ![image](https://user-images.githubusercontent.com/99847046/174430738-26fcb20e-63c3-4c3d-9f82-b8645001cfff.png)

-Observe the the change in the Data table once you hit enter/ click anywhere on the page.
+Observe the change in the Data table once you hit enter/ click anywhere on the page.

 ![image](https://user-images.githubusercontent.com/99847046/174430758-e2c3366f-4d5c-496d-a1b2-9a131a9ae19a.png)